xexu/Bootcon/Readme.md

 License
 -------
 Helper created by Christian Córdoba.
+Did I forget to say you can do with this whatever you want?